tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 in the configuration phase.
 For example, if you wanted to use the emulation features of |ns3|, you might want to enable setting the suid bit using sudo as described above.
-This turns out to be a configuration-time command, and so you could reconfigure using the following command that also includes the tests
+This turns out to be a configuration-time command, and so you could reconfigure using the following command that also includes the examples and tests

 ::

-  ./waf -d debug --enable-sudo --enable-tests configure
+  ./waf -d debug --enable-sudo --enable-examples --enable-tests configure

 If you do this, waf will have run sudo to change the socket creator programs of the emulation code to run as root.
 There are many other configure- and build-time options